 MightWeb Speed Tests

-Having run a fair number of tests on various hosts before, I was frankly a little surprised that MightWeb’s servers seem to live up to their premise of quality service.
+Having run a fair number of tests on various hosts before, I was frankly a little surprised that MightWeb’s servers seem to live up to their promise of quality service.
 On and off again on occasion, I’ve had to re-run various tests (one or the other) to verify results, or sometimes even to try to stabilize quirky results.

 MightWeb’s hosting plan came across as strong and smooth, performing at high standards despite re-tests several times.
 This came across even when tested from various locations in both the US and Asia.
 Naturally, their speeds show strongest results from US locations, since their only data centre is in Chicago.